hyhieu/hyhieu.github.io/blog/a_difficult_week.md

 [[Hieu's personal blog index](./index)]

-It's a cloudy Sunday afternoon, and I find myself in my office staring at the turmoil outside a large window.
+It's a cloudy Sunday afternoon, and I find myself in my office staring at the turmoil outside its large window.
 Staring back at me are the frail leaves just waiting to fall from their trees.
 The winds howl as if they cannot wait to yank down the leaves.
 Tonight will be stormy.